CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/A-commands.md

 ## netq add notification channel

 NetQ events are presented to the user through event notification channels.
-NetQ supports four channel types: email, PagerDuty, Slack, or Syslog.
+NetQ supports four channel types: email, PagerDuty, Slack, or `syslog`.
 This command configures these channels.

 {{<notice note>}}
 You must have at least one channel, one rule, and one filter to fully configure a notification.